MOV-AI/mobros-build-system/README.md

 - *build*: to build your ROS workspace.
 - *pack*: to generate debian packages based on the configuration found in all package.xml.
+- *install*: to install the inputed packages and evaluate conflicts in their dependency tree.

 ### Mobros command: build <a id="cmd-build"/>